TeamWisp/TeamWisp.github.io/_common/code_standards.markdown

 ### Static Analyzers

-Static analyzers look for errors that compilers do not look for, such as potential performance and memory issues.
+Static analyzers look for errors that compilers do not look for, such as potential performance and memory issues. ***Every programmer of the team is to use atleast 1 static analyzer when writing code***.

 #### Cppcheck